The Global Fund to Fight AIDS, Tuberculosis and Malaria: Fundraising

 In November 2011, the organization's board cancelled all new grants for 2012, only having enough money to support existing grants.
 However, following the Global Fund's May 2012 board meeting, it announced that an additional US$1.6 billion would be available in the 2012-2014 period for investment in programs.

 In December 2013, the fourth replenishment meeting was held in Washington, D.C.
 US$12 billion was pledged in contributions from 25 countries, as well as the European Commission, private foundations, corporations, and faith-based organizations for the 2014–2016 period.
 It was the largest amount ever committed to fighting the three diseases.

 The fifth replenishment meeting took place in September 2016 in Montreal, Canada, and was hosted by Canadian Prime Minister Justin Trudeau.
 Donors pledged US$12.9 billion (at 2016 exchange rates) for the 2017–2019 period.

 France held the sixth replenishment meeting in 2019 in Lyon, hosted by President Emmanuel Macron raising US$14.02 billion for 2020–2022.

 The seventh replenishment meeting was hosted by the United States on 19–21 September 2022 in New York City hosted by President Joe Biden, announced by Secretary of State Antony Blinken.
 The final total was a new record amount of funding, US$15.7 billion.

-The Global Fund’s Eighth Replenishment Summit will take place on Friday, 21 November 2025, in Johannesburg, South Africa.
-The UK has currently committed £850m to this, representing at 15 percent cut on the UK's previous contribution.
+The Global Fund's Eighth Replenishment Summit was held on Friday, 21 November 2025, in Johannesburg, South Africa.
+At the summit, partners pledged US$11.34 billion for a more country-led and adaptable approach to global health funding.